By using this site, you agree to the Privacy Policy and Terms of Use.

 SHARE

 Imagine biting into a sun-dried tomato whose richness feels almost amplified.
-Drying or mild body dehydration changes concentration and delivery of flavor molecules, and that shift makes taste more intense.
+Drying or mild body dehydration changes the concentration and delivery of flavor molecules, and that shift makes taste more intense.
+Understanding dehydration‘s profound effect on flavor perception is a scientific secret that chefs and food enthusiasts alike can leverage.

 Contents